-Organic compound (also Carbamidsäureethylester, ethylurethane) as esters of carbamic acid.
+Organic compound (also carbamic acid ethyl ester, ethyl urethane) as an ester of carbamic acid.
 She comes in fermented Food as well as in alcoholic beverages.
-For example beer, Bread, yoghurt, soy sauce, Wine and especially spirits (especially in Rohbränden ).
-A range of precursors in food and beverages, such as hydrogen cyanide, ethanol and urea may lead to the formation of ethyl carbamate during food processing and storage.
-The substance is at the fermentation of wine and the distillation formed by spirits.
+For example beer, Bread, yogurt, soy sauce, Wine and especially spirits (especially in Rohbränden ).
+A number of precursors in food and beverages, such as hydrocyanic acid, ethanol and urea can lead to the formation of ethyl carbamate during food processing and storage.
+The fabric is used in the fermentation of wine and at the distillation formed by spirits.
 The formation is initiated by the influence of light on the distillate.
-The majority, however, only arises through reactive processes during storage.
+The main amount, however, arises only through reactive processes during storage.
 The substance has mutagenic and carcinogenic properties.
-Exact limit values from which there is no risk, or a guideline value or limit at the European level, does not yet exist.
+Exact limits from which there is no risk, or a guideline or limit at European level, does not yet exist.

-As for the production technically avoidable applies a content above 0.4 mg / l (technical guideline), from 0.8 mg / l must take measures such as re-firing.
-The highest values of 10 mg / l occur in stone fruit fires (cherry, plum, etc.), as their stones contain hydrogen cyanide.
+A level of more than 0.4 mg / l (technical guideline value) is considered to be technically avoidable during production, and measures such as repeated firing must be carried out from 0.8 mg / l.
+The highest values of 10 mg / l occur in stone fruit brandies (cherries, plums, etc.) because their stones contain hydrocyanic acid.
 For wine this is 0.01 mg / l, for bread 0.003 mg / kg, for beer 0.001 mg / l and for dairy products 0.0001 mg / kg.
-The daily consumption of 20 cl of a burdened stone fruit brandy increases the risk by 10,000 times, 500 ml of wine by 5 times.
-As preventive measures in the distillation of spirits, the stones should not be crushed during mashing.
-Others are the avoidance of the influence of light, use of only healthy fruits if possible, use of pure breeding yeasts, Fermentation not below 10 degrees Celsius and not over 25 degrees Celsius, as well as filling in dark colored bottles, See also below carbamates and a list of toxic substances under ADI,
+The daily consumption of 20 cl of a contaminated stone fruit brandy increases the risk 10,000 times, 500 ml of wine 5 times.
+As preventive measures in the distillation of spirits, the stones must not be broken when mashed.
+Other are the avoidance of light, the use of only healthy fruits if possible, the use of pure breeding yeasts, Fermentation not below 10 ° Celsius and not above 25 ° Celsius, and bottling in dark colored bottles, See also under carbamates and a list of toxic substances under ADI,